robcarver17/skipperman/docs/volunteer_rota_help.md

 ## The role or group I want isn't shown

-Contact the administrator for now - in a future version of Skipperman you will be able to add these yourself.
+You can change these in the [configuration](configuration_help.md) pages from the main menu.
+It might be that your role / group is hidden, or you need to add a new one.

 ## Changing roles and groups